tim-rose/passkey/README.md

-# Passover: A Really Great Idea
+# Passkey: Generate a Strong Password

 This program prints a selection of random words selected from a text file.
 By default it will select words from the Unix word list file.